HumanSignal/label-studio/docs/source/guide/persistent_storage.md

 </div>
 <div data-name="Service Account Key">

-You can use a service account key that you create, or if you already have a Kubernetes secret and key, follow [the steps below](#Use-an-existing-Kubernetes-secret-and-key) to use those.
+You canß use a service account key that you create, or if you already have a Kubernetes secret and key, follow the steps to [set up Microsoft Azure Storage](#Use-an-existing-Kubernetes-secret-and-key) to use those.

 #### Create a new service account key
 1. Create a service account key from the UI and download the JSON.
 Follow the steps for [Creating and managing service account keys](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) in the Google Cloud Identity and Access Management guide.